nilpunch/massive-ecs/README.md

   Ideal for implementing replays, undo/redo, or rollbacks.
 - Lightweight [views](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#views) for adaptive iteration over entities and components.
 - Fully stable storage (no reference invalidation) on demand:
-  - Use the `IStable` marker interface for components.
+  - Use the `Stable` attribute for components.
   - Or enable full stability for the entire world.
 - IL2CPP friendly, tested with high stripping level on PC, Android, and WebGL.